AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

 Step 8: Merge "staging" to "master"
 =======

 This step is for managers.
 If the branch "staging" is stable and works successfully after a series of tests, the managers of this repo will merge it to the branch "master" every 2-4 weeks.
+To avoid any risk, we hope managers download the "master" branch locally before merging.